Discover three benefits to crucify the flesh. Mama always told me that you can’t cast out the flesh; it needs to be

 James says to count it all joy when you come into various trials.
 Why should I be joyful when I’m meeting all kinds of trouble?
 When I’m tempted to be impatient or irritable with my family?
-When I’m jealous of the other person?
+If I’m jealous of the other person?
 When pride rises?

 Because God is working on ME.

 Count it all joy, my brothers, when you fall into various temptations, 3 knowing that the testing of your faith produces endurance.
 4 Let endurance have its perfect work, that you may be perfect and complete, lacking in nothing.
 James 1:2-4

 The word perfect in the Greek is referring to spiritual maturity—not perfection.
 God is causing me to grow spiritually and that gives me joy!